-LOUISVILLE, Ky. — Defending national champion Tufts University picked up where it left off last May, earning unanimous selection as the top-ranked team in the 2014 National Fastpitch Coaches Association (NFCA) Division III preseason softball rankings.
+LOUISVILLE, Ky. — Tufts University starts the year where it left off after winning its second straight national championship last May, as the unanimous choice atop the National Fastpitch Coaches Association (NFCA) Division III Top 25 softball rankings.